-Number lcon Description click user guide and license to ask for help.
-8 admin This icon shows who is logged in (user or admin).
+Number lcon Description 8 admin This icon shows who is logged in (user or admin).
 Account passwords can be changed, and user accounts managed through this page.

 Screen Resize Due to Multiple PDU Configuration

 Resizing a Screen

 Multiple PDUs can now cause the user to resize the screen to fit the information on the dashboard due to the update.